z-korp/zconqueror-front/README.md

 ### Initial Setup

-The repository already contains the `dojo-starter` as a submodule.
-Feel free to remove it if you prefer.

 **Prerequisites:** First and foremost, ensure that Dojo is installed on your system.
 If it isn't, you can easily get it set up with:

 ```console